UgiR/kaya-robot/doc/assemble_kaya.md

 **9 Mount the IMU**

 1. Solder male header pins to the IMU board.
 Arrange them with long ends on the labelled side of the board.
-Pins for 3V3, GND, SCL, and SDA will be used for I2C communication.
+Pins for VIN, GND, SCL, and SDA will be used for I2C communication.
 2. Mount the IMU board with header pins facing towards the center of the electronics bay (Kaya\_Electronics\_Bay) using 2 M2 x 6mm